-No User ReviewsWrite a review

 Plug the ST Switch into one of your household 120V outlets, plug your appliances to the ST Switch, and connect the WGen5300DF to the ST Switch via the special outlet and a 120V cord.
 The generator will automatically turn on when the power goes out, and automatically turn off when the power returns.

-The Westinghouse WGen5300DF has a conventional, open frame design, of the following dimensions: L27 x W21.7 x H19.7 in, which offers support and allows it to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+The Westinghouse WGen5300DF has a conventional, open frame design, of the following dimensions: L23.4 x W20.6 x H19.5 in, which offers support and allows it to be raised above ground level.
+The generator is designed for ideal use outdoors and in rough environments.

 As far as security is concerned, the generator can be used with a peace of mind, as it features an overload protection (circuit breaker) and an automatic low oil shut-off.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Westinghouse WGen5300DF also comes with some accessories: funnel, battery charger, propane hose, tool kit, key fob and oil are included.
-An official storage cover is also available, as a separate purchase.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Westinghouse WGen5300DF's package also includes these accessories: funnel, propane hose, battery charger, tool kit, oil and key fob.
+An official running cover is also available, as a separate purchase.

 The Westinghouse WGen5300DF is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 Moreover, it features a spark arrestor, making it usable in forested areas.